 The Commission is assisted in its work by a small Secretariat.
-The Secretariat is comprised of officers of the Department of Infrastructure, Regional Development and Cities (the Department).
-The Secretariat is headed by an Executive Director, supported on a part-time basis by an Administrative Officer.
+The Secretariat is comprised of officers of the Department of Infrastructure, Transport, Regional Development and Communications (the Department).
+The Secretariat is headed by an Executive Director, supported by a Regulatory and Administrative Officer.
 The Secretariat provides advice and assistance to the Commissioners on all aspects of the Commission's operations.